tappiola/chooser/README.md

 # Chooser Monorepo

-A collection of touch-based chooser demos built with React and Vite.
+A multi-theme chooser app built with React and Vite.
 The repository uses **PNPM** workspaces and **Turborepo** to manage multiple apps and a shared hook.

 ## Tech Stack